 For taxable years beginning after December 31, 2017 and before January 1, 2026, qualified REIT dividends (i.e., REIT dividends other than capital gain dividends and portions of REIT dividends designated as qualified dividend income) are eligible for a 20% federal income tax deduction in the case of individuals, trusts and estates.
 If a Fund receives qualified REIT dividends, it may elect to pass the special character of this income through to its shareholders.
 To be eligible to treat distributions from a Fund as qualified REIT dividends, a shareholder must hold shares of the Fund for more than 45 days during the 91-day period beginning on the date that is 45 days before the date on which the shares become ex dividend with respect to such dividend and the shareholder must not be under an obligation (whether pursuant to a short sale or otherwise) to make related payments with respect to positions in substantially similar or related property.
-If a Fund does not elect to pass the special character of this income through to shareholder does not satisfy the above holding period requirements, the shareholder will not be entitled to the 20% deduction for the shareholder's share of the Fund's qualified REIT dividend income while direct investors in REITs may be entitled to the deduction.
+If a Fund does not elect to pass the special character of this income through to shareholders or if a shareholder does not satisfy the above holding period requirements, the shareholder will not be entitled to the 20% deduction for the shareholder's share of the Fund's qualified REIT dividend income while direct investors in REITs may be entitled to the deduction.
 A similar deduction is available for qualified publicly traded partnership income.
-However, RICs currently cannot pass the special character of this income through to this deduction with respect to the Fund's qualified publicly traded partnership income.
+However, RICs currently cannot pass the special character of this income through to shareholders.
+As a result, direct investors in MLPs may be entitled to this deduction while investors who invest in the Fund will not be entitled to the sentitled to this deduction while investors who invest in the Fund will not be entitled to this deduction while investors who invest in the Fund will not be entitled to this deduction while investors who invest in the Fund will not be entitled to this deduction while investors who invest in the Fund will not be entitled to this deduction while investors who invest in the Fund will not be entitled to th